arhat-dev/infrastructure/README.md

 2. Update cluster deployments in [`.helm-stack.yaml`](./.helm-stack.yaml)
    - Usually you should not change the deployment name
 3. Run `helm-stack ensure` to make sure everything up to date
+   - DO NOT CHANGE anything in values files at this step

 ## LICENSE